 Metacognition is defined as knowledge about cognition or “knowing about knowing.”
-It is broadly defined as thinking that enables the understanding, analysis, and regulation of thought processes.
-Within the context of school, metacognition often takes the form of self-reflective papers and journal writing.
+It refers to thinking that enables the understanding, analysis, and regulation of thought processes.
+In school, metacognition often takes the form of self-reflective papers and journal writing.

-Metacognition has been in the vocabulary of psychologists and education scholars for decades and yet, there is much debate surrounding the term, for it is difficult to define precisely.
+Metacognition has been in the vocabulary of psychologists and education scholars for decades.
+Still, the term is difficult to define precisely.
 While some educators refer to metacognitive activity as anything that involves reinforcement of learning (outlining of thoughts, peer review, discussion), others define it more strictly as in-depth self-reflective activity concerning learning strategies and habits, memory, and comprehension.

 Posted in Ed Tech 101